 The first bridge had a drawbridge on the east side of the river, to allow the passage of vessels into the inner bay.

-Since the lift facility was seldom used, the lift service was discontinued and following ice damage in 1898, the lift bridge was replaced by a new steel bridge in 1940.
+Since the lift facility was seldom used, the lift service was discontinued following ice damage in 1898.
+The lift bridge was replaced by a new steel bridge in 1940.
 Although no longer used, the bridge still stands and is a significant icon of an era gone by.

 By the end of the nineteenth century and after the completion of the railway, the residents of the Main River area were no longer confined to living in the immediate area of the “Gut”.